Flowise Embedded and Gitea WIP

 Tl;DR

-I dont quite like having some use enterprise version within n8n.
+I dont quite like having some use cases for the enterprise version within n8n.

 So putting together a Flowise x Gitea stack that is F/OSS (Apache v2 and MIT)